Dolphin East–West Expressway: Future

-Short range plans include the construction of additional lanes to match the rebuilt, higher capacity Dolphin-Palmetto Interchange, with SR 826.
-A planned third extension (southward to Southwest 136th Street) is currently being considered, though may have been replaced with the widening of the rural surface road Krome Avenue to four lanes.
-In 2021 the controversial extension, known as the Kendall Parkway, was still under consideration.

-The Dolphin Expressway is home to two of the state's three diverging-diamond interchanges after the reconstruction of two exits at Northwest 27th Avenue and Northwest 57th Avenue.
+Connecting Miami

-Long-term plans in the 2020s call for a double-decker span of SR 836 (from NW 17 Avenue, rising over the center of the existing SR 836 roadway, and touching down at I-395, east of the I-95 interchange), and a complete replacement of the I-395 sector (from I-95 to the MacArthur Causeway), with a new "signature" cable-stayed bridge extending across it and over Biscayne Boulevard.
-Community parks, art installations, and urban green spaces will be designed underneath the 1.4 mile stretch.
-The $802 million project is known as "Connecting Miami" and will be coordinated between the Florida Department of Transportation (FDOT) and the Miami-Dade Expressway Authority (MDX).
-Construction began in January 2019, with completion estimated for late 2023.
+In January 2019, the construction of a new SR 836/I-95/I-395 interchange project began.
+The GMX is overseeing the construction of a new double-decker span of the SR 836 (from NW 17 Avenue, rising over the center of the existing SR 836 roadway, and touching down at I-395, east of the I-95 interchange), while the Florida Department of Transportation (FDOT) is overseeing the construction of the complete replacement of the I-395 sector (from I-95 to the MacArthur Causeway), with a new "signature" cable-stayed bridge extending across it and over Biscayne Boulevard.
+Community parks, art installations, and urban green spaces will be designed underneath the 1.4-mile stretch, from NW 3 Avenue to Biscayne Boulevard.
+In addition, I-95 will undergo concrete pavement reconstruction from NW 8 Street to NW 29 Street.

+The project is known as "Connecting Miami".
+The entire project is expected to cost $840 million and be completed in late 2027.

+Kendall Parkway

+The Kendall Parkway is a planned new north–south extension of SR 836, a multimodal transportation corridor mostly west of SW 167th Avenue from the current termini of SR 836 at NW 137th Avenue to SW 136th Street.
+The entire project is expected to cost over $1 billion.

 Exit list

-Exits are unnumbered on the MDX-maintained section.
+Exits are unnumbered on the GMX-maintained section.